OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/apim/README.md

 ## Documentation
 -   Find help in [troubleshooting guide](https://aka.ms/teamsfx-apim-help) if you met any issues.
--   Read [more](https://aka.ms/teamsfx-apim-doc) about how APIs can be called from power apps after published to APIM.
+-   Read [more](https://aka.ms/teamsfx-apim-doc) about how APIs can be called from Microsoft Power Apps after published to APIM.

 ## Code of Conduct